EMPLOYMENT LAW UPDATES

 New Minimum Salaries for Exempt Employees

-Under the Fair Labor Standards Act (SLFA), employees with sufficiently high salaries are categorizes as “exempt,” meaning they are not entitled to overtime pay.
+Under the Fair Labor Standards Act (SLFA), employees with sufficiently high salaries are categorized as “exempt,” meaning they are not entitled to overtime pay.
 On April 23, the US Department of Labor (DOL) finalized a rule that will increase the minimum salary required to categorize an employee as exempt.

 Currently, employees who fall under the white-collar exemption (such as administrators, managers, and teachers) must earn a salary of at least $684 per week or $35,568 annually to be considered exempt under the FLSA.
 Under DOL’s new rule, this minimum salary will increase twice in the next year.
 On July 1, 2024, the minimum salary will increase to $844 per week, or $43,888 annually.
 On January 1st , 2025, the threshold will increase again to $1,128 per week, or $58,656 annually.